Effects of Bulimia on the Hands & Knuckles

 There are several ways bulimia nervosa can be expressed.
 In purging type BN, people adopt one or several methods to expel unwanted food from their bodies.

 Still, while Russell’s sign is one of the signs of bulimia nervosa or other eating disorders that involve these compensatory behaviors (i.e., purging), it doesn’t always occur.
 And some skin conditions or types of physical trauma can also leave similar marks.
-For this reason, Russell’s sign shouldn’t be used as the only way to determine if someone is dealing with bulimia nervosa.
+For this reason, Russell’s sign shouldn’t be used as the sole way to determine if someone is dealing with bulimia nervosa.

 If someone you know is visiting the bathroom immediately following meals, this could be a sign of frequent purging.